-Check out our Facebook page for weekly suggested solo training sessions, club challenges, and our online Strength and Conditioning classes.
+Check out our Facebook page for weekly suggested training sessions, club challenges, and our online Strength and Conditioning and Yoga classes.
 You can find links to all our Social Media groups.

 Our schedule is designed to improve your speed, strength and endurance to help you achieve your fitness needs and goals.
 It also gives you a chance to run for pleasure in a friendly environment.
 We have a number of experienced coaches and run leaders who lead our sessions.
 You will always find us supportive and encouraging whatever your goal.
 We also encourage our members to enter local race leagues that take place throughout the year!

 We have several sessions during the week, catering to all abilities and long-term goals.
 Our most popular training sessions are Monday and Wednesday Group training.
 Please look below to see what each session entails.
 Everyone is welcome, as long as you’re 17 or over.
 You can try us out for two sessions and, if you like us, we then ask you to join the club.